 - PhD, Sociology, MFA Computer Arts, University of California Santa Barbara

-Robert Nideffer was hired by the Department of Art at the University of California, Irvine in 1998, where he received a courtesy appointment in the Department of Informatics within the School of Information and Computer Science.
+Prior to coming to Rensselaer, he held an appointment in the Department of Informatics in the School of Information and Computer Science at UC, Irvine.
+In 1999 he founded the Game Culture and Technology Lab, which raised over $5,000,000 in sponsored research grants with a variety of academic, federal, and international partners.
 He was made a tenured Associate Professor in 2002 and a Full Professor in 2008.
-In 1999 he founded the Game Culture and Technology Lab, which raised over $5,000,000 in sponsored research grants with a variety of academic, federal, and international partners.

 In 2005 he founded an undergraduate program in Game Culture and Technology.
 From 2005-2007 he was Co-Director, and from 2007-2009 Director, of the Art Computation Engineering (ACE) Graduate program, housed between the School of the Arts, the School of Information and Computer Science, and the School of Engineering.

-Currently Robert is focused on helping the department build upon its legacy as one of the best places in the country to push at the boundaries of a critically engaged, socially conscious, "un"disciplined arts, technology, and sciences practice.
-He's also been researching the integration of real-time data into gaming environments, making series of high-resolution digital paintings that combine photographic elements with CG environments designed to make their way back out into the physical realm, and laying the groundwork for building a "dirty" shop/studio where he can tinker with wood, metal, and microelectronics out by a lake.
+Currently, Dr. Nideffer's focus is on helping the department build upon its legacy as one of the best places in the country to push the boundaries of a critically engaged, socially conscious, "un"-disciplined arts, technology, and sciences practice.
 He's also determined to get better at digital audio mixing and mashing, and reducing the amount of email he receives on a daily basis.